-Midterm Exam: MTExam Final Exam: FINALExam Semester Project (1st draft): Project Semester Project (any interim versions): ProjVer2 Semester Project (final version): FINALProj
+Exams: I will give you a format to follow in the exam instructions.
+Semester Project (1st draft): Project Semester Project (any interim versions): ProjVer2 Semester Project (final version): FINALProj

-Notice: The FINAL exam and the FINAL version of your project must have "FINAL" in capital letters in the filename.
+Notice: The FINAL version of your project must have "FINAL" in capital letters in the filename.